qdrant/landing_page/qdrant-landing/content/solutions/text-search.md

 One way to overcome these problems is a neural network-based semantic search, which can be used in conjunction with traditional search.
 The neural search uses **semantic embeddings** to find texts with similar meaning.

-With Qdrant, you can build and deploy semantic neural search on your data in minutes!
+With Qdrant vector search engine, you can build and deploy semantic neural search on your data in minutes!
 Compare the results of a semantic and full-text search in our demo.